james-jw/mongodb-rest-api/README.md

     <h3>Boolean Operators</h3>

     Boolean operators can be used to group conditions and create more complex expressions.
 Boolean operators accept two parameters.
-A {path or group-reference} and additionally an optional {group-index} parameter.
+A <code>{path || group-reference}</code> and an optional <code>{group-index}</code> parameter.
 If no <code>group-index</code> is provided, the operation is assumed to be against group <code>0</code>.
-Boolean operators can used by follow the pattern:
+Boolean operators use the following pattern:
     <pre><code>${boolean-operator}({path}, {group-index}? || 0){operator}={expression}</code></pre>

     The <code>{group-index}</code> is used to construct groups of parameters.
 The <code>{path}</code> parameter can either reference a document path including support for 'dot notation' or a <code>{group-index}</code> to allow for sub grouping.<br />